 - Machu Picchu Only – This entrance will allow you to visit the Inca City of Machu Picchu.
 It is recommended to buy it weeks in advance.

 - Machu Picchu + Mountain – The ticket allows you to visit Machu Picchu and tour the Machu Picchu mountain.
-The number of tickets per day is limited to 800 spaces per day.
-The ticket can be bought day before.
+The number of tickets per day is limited to 400 spaces per day.
+Tickets can be purchased weeks in advance.

-- Machu Picchu + Museum – This entrance will allow you to enter Machu Picchu as well as the Manuel Chávez Ballón Site Museum.
-The ticket must be purchased days in advance.
+- Machu Picchu + Huchuy Picchu – This ticket will allow you to enter the new mountain Huchuy Picchu as well as the Inca citadel of Machu Picchu.
+Admission is restricted to 200 people per day.
+The ticket must be purchased weeks in advance.

 - The purchase of any of the ticket types Machu Picchu is online.
 Remember that you can pay with Visa or MasterCard.